 Article 2.
-(1) Each Contracting Party grants to the other Contracting Party the rights specified in the present Agreement for the purpose of establishing air services on the routes specified in the appropriate schedule of the annex thereto (hereinafter called "the agreed services" and "the specified routes".
+(1) Each Contracting Party grants to the other Contracting Party the rights specified in the present Agreement for the purpose of establishing air services on the routes specified in the appropriate section of the schedule thereto (hereinafter called "the agreed services" and "the specified routes").
+The agreed services may be inaugurated immediately or at a later date at the option of the Contracting Party to whom the rights shall be granted.